cokebar/gfwlist2dnsmasq/README.md

 Before using this script, you should install wget with SSL support first.

-For security reason, this script won't bypass the certification validation.
+For security reason, this script won't bypass the certificate validation.
 You should install ca-certificates as well.

 You can follow this to install them: